thaycock/etl-app/README.md

 This project acts as an ETL service to obtain and load data for an exercise.

-Please ask any questions with thoughts or concerns, Failing a pre-employment screening after being asked to write an exercise is not a nice feeling when these exercises represent a day of my life to create, a simple question or asking for clarification on something is something I would happily answer
+Please ask any questions with thoughts or concerns, Failing a pre-employment screening after being asked to write an exercise is not a nice feeling when these exercises represent a day of my life to create, a simple question or asking for clarification on something is something I would be more than happy to anwser.

 https://www.linkedin.com/in/travis-haycock-b9a53b2a0/